ekowabaka/anot8/README.md

 Anot8 Image Annotation
 ======================
 Anot8 is a simple image annotation tool.
-Currently, anot8 allows the annotation of image files with labeled rectangles.
+It is currently in heavy development, and it only supports the annotation of image files with labeled rectangles.
+Annotations are saved in a self explanatory json file.